 The protection of the euro notes and coins and other currencies against counterfeiting is also ensured by criminal law.
-The European Parliament and the Council adopted a Directive which reinforces the criminal law rules to protect the euro and other currencies against counterfeiting.
+The European Parliament and the Council adopted the Directive $2014/62/EU^{25}$ (hereinafter the 'Directive'), which reinforces the criminal law rules to protect the euro and other currencies against counterfeiting.